eliasffyksen/airbus/README.md

 Please feel free to update this beautiful project.

-Created by Hoi Kenny Cheng, Ellias Fyksen and Patryk Sipowicz.
+Created by Kenny Cheng, Ellias Fyksen and Patryk Sipowicz.